wyyccc/NER---bert-bilstm-crf/README.md

 evaluation function had bugs, there was an error in judging continuous entities.
 It was solved in v5.

+For this stage, optimization mainly focuses on data input and training.

 | version | model | train | other | f1 | comment |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------:|
 | v5 | ernie3.0 + BERT 2-layer (add) | linear lr & Lookahead & FGM | 16 epoch | 0.8504 | baseline for this stage |